 Exposure to below-freezing temperatures puts any part of the body at risk of frostbite.
 The risk of frostbite damage depends on how cold it is and how long the part was exposed.
-People at greatest risk of developing frostbite are those who have poor circulation because of diabetes or arteriosclerosis, blood vessel spasm (which may be caused by smoking, some neurologic disorders, or certain drugs), or constriction of blood flow by gloves or boots that are too tight.
+People at greatest risk of developing frostbite are those who have poor circulation because of diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Urination and thirst are... read more or arteriosclerosis Arteriosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more , blood vessel spasm (which may be caused by smoking, some neurologic disorders, or certain drugs), or constriction of blood flow by gloves or boots that are too tight.
 Exposed hands and feet and an exposed face and ears are most vulnerable.
 Contact with wetness or metal accelerates freezing and is particularly dangerous.

 Dead tissue may cause the extremity to become gray and soft (wet gangrene).
 If wet gangrene develops, in many cases the extremity must be amputated.
 More frequently, the area of dead tissue becomes black and leathery (dry gangrene).

-People who have frostbite should be covered with a warm blanket because they may also have hypothermia.
+People who have frostbite should be covered with a warm blanket because they may also have hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
+Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment... read more .
 When possible, warming of the frostbitten area should begin immediately.
-The area is immersed in warm water that is no hotter than can be comfortably tolerated by the caregiver (100 to 104° F or about 40° Celsius [C]).
-Rubbing the area (particularly with snow) should be avoided because it leads to further tissue damage.
+The area is immersed in warm water that is no hotter than can be comfortably tolerated by the caregiver (98.6 to 104° F or about 37 to 40° C).
+Rubbing the area (for example, with snow) should be avoided because it leads to further tissue damage.
 Because the area has no sensation, people cannot tell if a burn is developing.
 Thus, the area should not be warmed in front of a fire or with a heating pad or electric blanket.

 It is more damaging to thaw and refreeze tissue than to allow it to remain frozen.
 Thus, if people with frostbite must be re-exposed to freezing conditions, particularly if they must walk on frostbitten feet, the tissue should not be thawed.
 Thawed feet are more vulnerable to damage from walking.
 Also, every effort should be made to protect the damaged tissue from rubbing, constriction, or further damage.
 The feet are usually cleaned, dried, and covered.
 People are kept warm and given an analgesic if possible.
 They are taken to a hospital as soon as possible.